LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/NaturalLanguageUnderstanding/brand-s-rasa-based-nlu-engine.md

 Note the following:
 * Training typically takes anywhere between 2 to 10 minutes depending on how big the domain is.
 * You can train the domain and create as many model versions as you want.
 There isn't a limit on this.
-However, you can only [activate the latest model version](intent-manager-build-domains.html#activate-the-latest-model-version).
+However, you can only [activate](intent-manager-build-versions.html#activate-a-model-version) a model version that was created after the one that is currently activated.

 **To train a domain**